Offer in Compromise

 There are three different situations that make you eligible for an Offer in Compromise:

 This is the most common type of OIC.
-This is for people whose assets and income are less than the amount of tax debt owed thus, the full amount may not be collectable and the taxpayer can settle for an amount that is less than the full amount.
+This is for people whose assets and income are less than the amount of tax debt owed and therefore, the full amount may not be collectable, This means that the taxpayer can settle for an amount that is less than the full amount.

 Are you eligible for Offer in Compromise?

-Before you can apply for an OIC, you must meet a certain set of requirements listed by the IRS.
+Before you can apply for an OIC, you must meet a certain set of IRS requirements.
 In addition to these requirements, you must make sure that all of your tax documents have been filed on time.
 You should not have any past due penalties remaining on any previous tax debt.

-According to the eligibility requirements for being approved for OIC, you must also meet these requirements before filing or your application will be discarded:
+According to the eligibility requirements for approval for OIC, you must also meet the following requirements before filing or your application will be discarded: